radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Another factor is the principle of "be conservative in what you do, be liberal in what you accept from others", often known as Postel's law, after John Postel.
 Looking at the Proxy-State attribute, it is intended for proxy to server signaling, and offers no other value for RADIUS clients.
 A NAS does not send Proxy-State in an Access-Request, and should not receive Proxy-State in an Access-Accept.

 Reception of Proxy-State in an Access-Accept response is therefore a failure of signaling in the RADIUS protocol, and likely indicates a serious failure of configuration, implementation, or as seen in this case, an active attack.
-If all clients had discarded responses which contained unexpected Proxy-State attributes, then this attack would have been prevented.
+If all clients had discarded responses which contained unexpected Proxy-State attributes, then this attack could have been prevented.

 With the benefit of experience, this specification errs on the side of security, while still allowing for backwards compatibility.
 It is not acceptable to maintain insecure practices simply because a small number of implementations or organizations find it difficult to upgrade.
 Insecure implementations or practices have a concrete cost not only to the insecure organizations, but also to other organizations via secondary effects.
 When insecure organizations demand that others follow insecure practices continue due to perceived local costs, they are effectively offloading their costs onto everyone else.
 This practice both decreases security, and increases costs.

 The solution here is to fix the protocol, and to mandate that everyone change to secure practices.
 Implementations and/or organizations which do not update their systems will either be insecure, or will be incompatible with secure practices.

-## Changes to RADIUS

-There are a number of changes required to both clients and servers in order for all possible attack vectors to be closed.
-Implementing only some of these mitigations means that an attacker could bypass the partial mitigations, and therefore still perform the attack.

-This section outlines the mitigation methods which protect systems from this attack, along with the motivation for those methods.

-We note that unless otherwise noted, the discussion here applies only to Access-Request packets, and to responses to Access-Request (i.e. Access-Accept, Access-Reject, Access-Challenge, and Protocol-Error packets).
-All behavior involving other types of request and response packets remains unchanged.

-Similarly, the recommendations in this section only apply to UDP and TCP transport.
-They do not apply to TLS transport, and no changes to TLS transport are needed to protect from this attack.
-Clients and servers MUST NOT apply any of the new configuration flags to packets sent over TLS or DTLS transport.
-Those configuration flags are designed to protect RADIUS/UDP and RADIUS/TCP, and they serve no purpose when TLS transport is used.
+## Interaction with DTLS and TLS

+The new behaviors described in this section apply only when UDP or TCP transport is used.
+Implementations MUST NOT use the mitigations outlined in this section when DTLS or TLS transport is used, as those transport protocols are not vulnerable to the BlastRADIUS attack.

-However, Clients and servers SHOULD include Message-Authenticator in request and responses packets which are sent over TLS or DTLS transports.
+However, clients and servers SHOULD include Message-Authenticator in Access-Request packets, and in responses to those Access-Requests, even then those packets are sent over TLS or DTLS transports.
 While the attribute serves no security purpose, we recommend including Message-Authenticator because of the behavior of some implementations.
-Some RADIUS proxies are known to include Message-Authenticator in forwarded packets only when the attribute exists in the packet received from the client.
+Some RADIUS proxies are known to automatically include Message-Authenticator in forwarded packets when the attribute is seen in the packet received from the client.

+That is, such an implementation may receive packets over TLS transport, and then forward (or return) them over insecure transports such as UDP.
+If such an implementation receives a packet over TLS which contains Message-Authenticator, it will add the Message-Authenticator attribute to the packet which is sent over UDP.
+Including Message-Authenticator in packets sent over insecure transports is important for increasing RADIUS securiry.

 It is therefore useful for systems to always include Message-Authenticator in Access-Request packets, even when TLS is used.
-This behavior will only marginally increase the cost of RADIUS/TLS, and will increase the security of proxy implementations which might not implement the BlastRADIUS mitigations.
+While this practice does not increase the security of a particular TLS connection, it will increase the security of the larger RADIUS system.

-We recognize that switching to TLS transport may require a significant amount of effort.
+The long term solution to the BlastRADIUS attack is to stop using insecure transport protocols, and switch to secure ones such as TLS.
+We recognize that switching to TLS ransport may require a significant amount of effort.
 There is a substantial amount of work to perform in updating implementations, performing interoperability tests, changing APIs, changing user interfaces, and updating documentation.
 This effort cannot realistically be done in a short time frame.

 There is therefore a need for a short-term action which can be implemented by RADIUS clients and servers which is both simple to do, and which is known to be safe.
 The recommendations in this section are known to protect implementations from the attack; to be simple to implement; and also to allow easy upgrade without breaking existing deployments.

+## Changes to RADIUS

+There are a number of changes required to both clients and servers in order for all possible attack vectors to be closed.
+Implementing only some of these mitigations means that an attacker could bypass the partial mitigations, and therefore still perform the attack.

+This section outlines the mitigation methods which protect RADIUS/UDP and RADIUS/TCP systems from this attack, along with the motivation for those methods.

+We note that unless otherwise noted, the discussion here applies only to Access-Request packets, and to responses to Access-Request (i.e. Access-Accept, Access-Reject, Access-Challenge, and Protocol-Error packets).
+All behavior involving other types of request and response packets MUST remain unchanged.

 The mitigation methods outlined here allow systems to both protect themselves from the attack, while not breaking existing networks.
 There is no global “flag day” required for these changes.
 Systems which implement these recommendations are fully compatible with legacy RADIUS implementations, and can help protect those legacy implementations.
 However, when these mitigations are not implemented, systems are still vulnerable to the attack.

 Note that in some network architectures, the attack can be mitigated simply by upgrading the RADIUS server, so that it sends Message-Authenticator as the first attribute in all responses to Access-Request packets.
 However, the goal of this specification is to fix all architectures supported by RADIUS systems, rather than a limited subset.
 We therefore mandate new behavior for all RADIUS clients and servers, while acknowledging that some organizations may choose to not deploy all of the new functionality.
-For overall network security and good practice, we still recommend that all RADIUS clients and servers be upgraded, and have the new "require Message-Authenticator" flag set.
+For overall network security and good practice, we still recommend that all RADIUS clients and servers be upgraded to use the new software which contains the mitigations, and also be configured with the highest level of security.

+###  New Configuration Flags

+We define new configuration flags for clients and servers.
+The behavior and meaning of these flags will be discussed below.
+Introducing these flags before discussing their meaning makes the subsequent discussion simpler and easier to understand.

+The goal of these flags is to secure the RADIUS protocol without preventing client and server communication between legacy and uopgraded systems.
+These flags instead allow a gradual migration process from legacy RADIUS, to fully secure RADIUS with all of the mitigations in place.

+We mandate the following new configuration flags for RADIUS implementations when using UDP or TCP transport.
+These flags MUST be ignored when DTLS or TLS transport is used.

+> Clients MUST have a per-server boolean configuration flag, which we call “require Message-Authenticator”.
+The default value for this flag MUST be “false” in order to maintain compatibility with legacy servers.
+>
+> Servers MUST have a per-client boolean configuration flag, which we call “require Message-Authenticator”.
+The default value for this flag MUST be “false” in order to maintain compatibility with legacy clients.
+>
+> Servers MUST have a per-client boolean configuration flag, which we call “limit Proxy-State”.
+The default value for this flag MUST be “false” in order to maintain compatibility with legacy clients.

+It is RECOMMENDED that implementations support both a global setting, and per-client or per-server setting for the above flags.
+For example, an implementation could support a global setting which is over-ridden by a more specific per-client or per-server setting.
+The global setting could also be used if there was no more specific setting defined.

+The combination of global and more narrow configuration allows administrators to upgrade systems gradually, without requiring a "flag day" when everything changes on a global basis.

 ### Clients and Access-Request

+We mandate the following new behavior for RADIUS clients:

-Clients MUST add Message-Authenticator to all Access-Request packets.
+> Clients MUST add Message-Authenticator to all Access-Request packets.

 This behavior MUST NOT be configurable.
 Disabling it would open the system up to attack, and would prevent the other mitigation methods from working.
 The root cause of the attack is that Access-Request packets lack integrity checks, so the most important fix is to add integrity checks to those packets.

 The Message-Authenticator SHOULD be the first attribute in all Access-Request packets.
 That is, it should be placed immediately after the packet header.
 Implementations MAY place the Message-Authenticator elsewhere in an Access-Request packet.

 From a cryptographic point of view, the location of Message-Authenticator does not matter for Access-Request packets, it just needs to exist somewhere in the packet.
-However, as discussed below for Access-Accept etc. packets, the location of Message-Authenticator does matter for response packets.
-It is better to have consistent and clear messaging for addressing this attack, instead of having different recommendations for different kinds of packets
+However, as discussed below for responses to Access-Request (Access-Accept, etc.), the location of Message-Authenticator does matter.
+It is better to have consistent and clear messaging for addressing this attack, instead of having different recommendations for different kinds of packets.

 All RADIUS servers will validate the Message-Authenticator attribute correctly when that attribute is received in a packet.
 We are not aware of any RADIUS servers which will reject or discard Access-Request packets if they unexpectedly contain a Message-Authenticator attribute.